Eccentric self-forced inspirals into a rotating black hole: Near-Identity Transformations

 \section{Near-Identity Transformations}

-Near identity (averaging) transformations.
-(NITs) are well known technique in applied mathematics and celestial mechanics \cite{Kevorkian1987}.
+Near identity (averaging) transformations (NITs) are well known technique in applied mathematics and celestial mechanics \cite{Kevorkian1987}.
 This technique involves making small transformations to the equations of motion, such that the short timescale physics is averaged out, while retaining information about the long term evolution of a system.
 This is well suited to modelling EMRIs, where we do not require perfect knowledge of the trajectory on the orbital timescale, so long as we can accurately track its evolution on the radiation reaction timescale.
+We note that there can be a relationship between gauge transformations and NITs, as explored in Ref.~\cite{Fujita:2016igj}, the NITs we perform in this work are distinct from the choice of gauge \cite{Pound:2015fma}.
 In Paper I \cite{NITs}, these transformations were derived for EMRIs in general and then applied to the OG equations of motion around a Schwarzschild black hole.
 We briefly review the work of Paper I for a general EMRI before applying these transformations to the specific case of eccentric self-forced inspirals in Kerr.